Ex-Dallas police officer Amber Guyger guilty in wrong-apartment murder

-DALLAS (Reuters) - A Dallas jury found former police officer Amber Guyger guilty on Tuesday of murder when she accidentally walked into a neighbor’s apartment thinking it was her own and shot him dead as he ate ice cream.
+DALLAS (Reuters) - A Dallas jury on Tuesday found former police officer Amber Guyger guilty of murder for accidentally walking into a neighbor’s apartment while thinking it was her own and fatally shooting him as he ate ice cream.

 “We the jury unanimously find the defendant Amber Guyger guilty of murder as charged in the indictment,” Judge Tammy Kemp read aloud to the courtroom from the jurors’ statement.
 A sob cut the judge off and Kemp paused to address the courtroom: “No outbursts.”

-Guyger, 31, could face life in prison for the slaying.
-The jury on Tuesday began hearing testimony during the sentencing phase of the trial and is expected to begin deliberations on her sentence by Wednesday afternoon.
-Texas is among a handful of U.S. states where juries can decide on sentencing.
+The jury began hearing testimony during the sentencing phase of the trial - Texas is among a handful of U.S. states where juries can decide on sentencing - but adjourned for the day by late afternoon.

+Prosecutors showed them several text messages that painted Guyger as a violent racist.

+One text Guyger wrote in January 2018 stated how she would like to use pepper spray on the crowd at a Martin Luther King Jr. parade in Dallas, while in another she wrote that her black police colleagues “just have a different way of working and it shows.”

 It is relatively rare for U.S. police officers to be convicted of murder for shooting people they view as suspects.
 But unlike other recent high-profile killings, such as those of Michael Brown in Missouri and Philando Castile in Minnesota, Guyger was not on duty or responding to a reported crime when she pulled the trigger.